-Adams' passion for personal finance is matched only by his utter disdain for stocks.
-That's right, this keen observer of business and management trends believes that most people, himself included, cannot beat the market buying individual stocks -- especially when the companies behind those stocks are run by drunken chimpanzees.
+Little did we know that his passion for personal finance is matched only by his utter disdain for stocks.
+You see, this keen observer of business and management trends believes that most people, himself included, cannot beat the market buying individual stocks, especially when the companies behind those stocks are run by drunken chimpanzees.

-It's a fair point -- drunken chimps can't do much.
-And yet, according to finance professor Kenneth French -- one-half of the team that revealed the market-beating potential of small-cap value stocks such as Hansen Natural
+It's a fair point: Drunken chimps can't do much.
+Yet according to finance professor Kenneth French -- one-half of the team that revealed the market-beating potential of small-cap value stocks such as American Oriental Bioengineering

 Confusing the confusopolies

-Laugh all you want, but bankers at Bear Stearns, Goldman Sachs
+Laugh all you want, but bankers at Merrill Lynch, Morgan Stanley

-Adams cites a severe distrust of weasels -- er, management -- as his reason for swearing off individual stocks.
+Bottom line: Adams told us that his severe distrust of weasels -- er, management -- is the main reason for his swearing off individual stocks.
 Makes sense to us.
-Investors were right to distrust the optimists at Wachovia
+Investors were right to distrust the optimists at KB Home

-Adams has nine steps that he says, when performed in order, can help you to generate -- and protect -- your wealth.
-We think his suggestions are pretty Foolish and thus, with his permission (thanks, Scott), we publish them here:
+Adams gave us nine steps that he says can help you generate (and protect) wealth when performed in order.
+We think his suggestions are pretty Foolish, and thus, with his permission (thanks, Scott), we publish them here:

 - Make a will.